emilykmarx/conftamer/contexttrack/README.md

 **TODO**: Not confident in a fair amount of this ("API ID" logic, where we're assigning context IDs, and where we're logging).

+**TODO**: Different approach to context ID that could allow us to correlate across tests?

 ## How to Use

 ### Modify Go